haneulcity/haneulcity/README.md

 ## One of the MCPE(Bedrock Engine) Open Binary city map from South Korea

 Welcome to HaneulCity - A huge city map project.
 Please visit our [website](https://hncity.paperbox.moe) to get more information.
-Currently, Korean and English Languages are supported.
+Currently, supports only Korean language.

 ## CURRENT BUILD